michael-schlueter/quote-api/README.md

 ## Setup
 The dependencies which are necessary to run this app can be found in the package.json file.

-1. Node
-2. Clone the repo
+1. Clone the repo
-3. Run the server
+2. Run the server
 ```
 node server.js
 ```
-4. Visit localhost:4001 in the browser to interact with the front-end
+3. Visit localhost:4001 in the browser to interact with the front-end

 ## Learnings